jnk0le/random/pipeline cycle test/doc/cortex_m7.md

 It is observable as a swap of the young and old opcode slot.
 It could also be a source of false-positives in micro benchmarking of assembly implementations.

-The "linear execution" alignment seems to be necessary to avoid stalls. e.g. sometimes four `.n` instructions need to just be in close proximity to each other and sometimes there is a hard wall (relative to absolute number of instructions from loop start, not the cache lines etc.) that no `.n` instruction can't cross even though all 4 instructions are paired next to each other (across the wall).
+The "linear execution" alignment seems to be necessary to avoid stalls.
+Easiest way is to force all instructions to `.w` opcodes, otherwise it gets quite BS. e.g. sometimes four `.n` instructions need to just be in close proximity to each other and sometimes there is a hard wall (relative to absolute number of instructions from loop start, not the cache lines etc.) that no `.n` instruction can't cross even though all 4 instructions are paired next to each other (across the wall).